Saturday, October 24, 2009

 Tools for an efficient development environment

-To avoid this post getting too long I will just list the tools I have been using, with a brief description of each.
-In the next posts I will describe in more detail some of these tools, especially those that I believe are not that known.
+In the next posts I will describe in more detail some of these tools, especially those that I believe are not that well known.
 Obviously I am not saying that the tools listed below are perfect for every developer or every situation, nor I am suggesting you should try it (i.e. don't sue me if one of these tools make you sick, kill your cat or something).
 I am just saying that, so far, they are helping me get the job done.

 Eclipse IDE for Java EE Developers - Great editor (or Integrated Development Environment) for Java, JSPs, JSF etc. It used to require hundreds of 3rd-party plug-ins to be decent but since they began bundling it with parallel projects it became truly powerful and way more stable.
 The only plug-in I find myself installing on a clean instance of Eclipse these days is Subversive, a Subversion client.

 Maven - Build manager system.
-I took some time to get used to Maven after years using Ant but there are just too many cool stuff here to let it pass, like built-in online dependencies download, archetypes and hundreds of great plug-ins.
+I took some time to get used to Maven after years using Ant but there are just too many cool functions here to let it pass, like built-in online dependencies download, archetypes and hundreds of great plug-ins.

 Subversion - SVN is a CVS-like source code versioning and repository system.
 If you are working on a team of developers you need one of these.
-But if you are working alone you need one too. :D
+But even if you are working alone you need one too. :D

-Hudson - Continuous integration web portal.
+Jenkins (or its former incarnation Hudson) - Continuous integration web portal.
 Basically you take the time to set it up once and it will pay back in interest every time you have to run a build.

 Nexus - This is a maven repository proxy.
-I will write more about this one in the next posts, but enough to say that if you use Maven you should not rely on the public Maven repositories out there, so you need a maven repository proxy.
+I will write more about this one in the next posts, but enough to say that if you use Maven you should not rely on the public Maven repositories out there, you need a maven repository proxy.
 Nexus has a free version and it is powerful and freaking easy to use.

 Notepad++ - This is what I use to replace the Notepad application that comes with Windows.